12 Things You Need to Know About Your Nest Thermostat

 Yes, Amazon's Alexa is compatible with a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
 And of course, you can use Google Assistant to control your Nest.

 In short, yes.
 Your Nest Thermostat can still control temperatures even without Wi-Fi.
-However, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.
+That being said, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest still has access to programmed settings—but simply keeps these settings from being changed.

 If you want to lock your Nest: